 - Runaway trailers

-- A higher center of gravity leading to rollovers
+- A higher center of gravity leads to rollovers

 - Failure to consider longer stopping distances